capslock321/mcprot/README.rst

 How can I install this anyways?
 ---------------------------------

-You can do using Git:
+You install this library by using Git:

 .. code-block:: bash